Updated: Aug 22, 2022

 When traveling around Iceland by camper van, you're going to need a few extra items to be comfortable at campsites and during activities for your trip.
 A high-quality, compact microfiber towel is perfect for camping in Iceland as it dries extremely quickly.
 You also want to bring a sleep mask if you're traveling during the endless hours of the Midnight Sun.
-A headlamp or a flashlight are also quite useful if you're going to be rummaging around a campsite in Iceland at night.
+A headlamp or a flashlight is also quite useful if you're going to be rummaging around a campsite in Iceland at night.
 Lastly, remember that you want to pack a bathing suit as thermal springs and hot pots are accessible all year long.

-As far as electronics are concerned, it's always good to have external batteries and usb chargers.
+As far as electronics are concerned, it's always good to have external batteries and USB chargers.
 It's also a really good idea to bring some sort of waterproof protection for your camera.
 As I mentioned, Iceland is quite wet and you don't want dampness creeping in.
-Lastly, a high-quality, sturdy tripod will be your best friend as you try to capture those amazing waterfall photos and long exposure images of nighttime wonders like the Northern Lights.
+Lastly, a high-quality, sturdy tripod will be your best friend as you try to capture those amazing waterfall photos and long-exposure images of nighttime wonders like the Northern Lights.

 A Travel Guide to Iceland by Campervan - Part Three: What to Pack and Wear